adeb09/The-AI-Engineer-Challenge/frontend/README.md

 3. Ensure the FastAPI backend is running
 4. Check the network tab for failed requests

-## 🎉 Enjoy Your AOL Experience!
+## 🎉 Welcome to the Matrix!

-Relive the nostalgia of AOL Instant Messenger while chatting with modern AI technology.
-The familiar interface will make you feel right at home!
+Experience the future of AI communication through the lens of cyberpunk aesthetics.
+The Matrix Terminal brings together the nostalgic feel of classic terminals with the power of modern AI technology.

 ---

-*"You've got mail!" - but now it's from ChatGPT! 🤖✨*
+*"Wake up, Neo...
+The Matrix has you." - Now with ChatGPT integration! 🤖✨*